Ronnie Dawson (rugby union): Ireland

 Dawson won the first of his 27 Irish caps in 1958, a match in which Ireland beat Australia and Ronnie scored a try – this being his only try and indeed points scored in an Irish jersey.
 Ronnie was Captain of the side on 11 occasions between 1958 and 1962 (including Captaining the 1961 Irish tour to South Africa) and retired from International rugby in 1964 (Ireland lost 6–27 to France in Colombes on 11 Apr 1964).

 Dawson was a keen member of the Barbarians, playing 22 times on their Easter Tour and other matches between 1956 and 1965 (including the 1957 tour to South Africa).
-He selected and played for the Barbarians against several incoming touring teams, including Australia (1958), South Africa (1961 – being Captain of the only team to beat the 1961 Springboks) and New Zealand (1964).
+He was selected and played for the Barbarians against several incoming touring teams, including Australia (1958), South Africa (1961 – being Captain of the only team to beat the 1961 Springboks) and New Zealand (1964).
 He was also a member of the Barbarians Committee for a number of years.

-Dawson was Captain of the British Lions on their 1959 tour to Australia, New Zealand and Canada – playing in 6 Tests as Captain, he established a Lions record (which was later equalled by Martin Johnson).
-Notably, he was captain during the final test in Eden Park which the lions won 6–9, and remains the only victory home nations players have enjoyed in Eden Park (save for the victorious 1973 English team).
+Dawson was Captain of the British Lions on their 1959 tour to Australia, New Zealand and Canada – playing in six Tests as captain, he established a Lions record (which was later equalled by Martin Johnson).
+Notably, he was captain during the final test in Eden Park which the Lions won 6–9, and remains the only victory home nations players have enjoyed in Eden Park (save for the victorious 1973 English team).
 He was unavailable as a player for the 1962 Lions tour to South Africa.